basarat/typescript-book/docs/iterators.md

 ES6 [interfaces](./types/interfaces.md) for code consistency.

 Ok, Nice, but could be more helpful.
-ES6 defines the *iterable protocol* which includes [Symbol.iterator] `symbol` if Iterable interface implemented:
+ES6 defines the *iterable protocol* which includes the [Symbol.iterator] `symbol` if the Iterable interface is implemented:
 ```ts
 //...
 class Frame implements Iterable<Component> {